9 Ways to Prevent Swamp Ass

 Does Shaving Bum Hair Reduce Sweat?

 Depends!
 If you’ve got a thick mane on your rear kisser, it may be adding heat and friction to the mix.
 Heat and friction do create more sweat.
-More likely, the hair back there is collecting smells.
+More likely, the butt hair is collecting smells.
 Shaving that Sasquatch booty could help keep everything cleaner and fresher, if not way less sweaty.

 How Can I Stop Sweat In My Private Area?